 Practice for Emergencies

-It is very important to prepare children for emergencies like fires or storms can be scary, but practicing what to do ahead of time can make a big difference.
+It is very important to prepare children for emergencies.
+Fires or storms can be scary, but practicing what to do ahead of time can make a big difference.

 By teaching children these basic safety rules, you give them the knowledge and confidence to stay safer in many different situations.
 It's an ongoing conversation, so keep reminding them and answering their questions as they grow.